Search close icon

 This detailed assessment allows us to determine recovery potential and develop strategic approaches tailored to your specific circumstances within the context of New Mexico’s investment environment.
 We understand how regional factors influence investment decisions and recognize patterns of misconduct that particularly affect New Mexico investors.

 Most investment disputes must be resolved through FINRA arbitration rather than traditional courts due to pre-dispute agreements in account documents.
-As experienced FINRA attorneys, we navigate this specialized forum effectively, representing New Mexico investors throughout the arbitration process.
+As experienced FINRA attorneys, we navigate this specialized forum effectively, and we are able to represent New Mexico investors throughout the arbitration process.

 We handle all aspects of your case, from filing detailed, compelling Statements of Claim through arbitrator selection, discovery, evidence preparation, and hearing representation.
 Our deep understanding of FINRA arbitration procedures provides substantial advantages over general practice attorneys with limited securities experience.

 Many New Mexico investors work with financial advisors based in Texas, Arizona, Colorado or other southwestern states, creating complex jurisdictional issues.
-Our attorneys have extensive experience representing clients in multi-state cases involving advisors and firms operating throughout the Southwest.
+Our attorneys are able to represent clients in multi-state cases involving advisors and firms operating throughout the Southwest.

 This regional expertise allows us to effectively navigate jurisdictional complexities, determine which legal standards apply, and develop comprehensive recovery strategies that maximize your potential compensation.